Veeam Backup & Replication | 9.5 | 10 | 11 | 12

 Cloud Connect Service Providers should create exclusions for data traffic sent to Cloud Gateways on port 6180 (TCP and UDP).

 For Veeam Backup for Microsoft 365, this can be affected by data be transferred over port 443.

 For more information on port ranges, find the relevant product or component user guide in the Help Center and consult the Used Ports page.

-For information on how to configure exclusions on a specific firewall appliance, please contact your vendor.
+For information on how to configure exclusions on a specific firewall appliance, please contact the firewall vendor.

 This form is only for KB Feedback/Suggestions, if you need help with the software open a support case